 Lavandula angustifolia (zones 5 to 8, full sun, 2 to 3 feet tall, spread varies by cultivar) can be grown as a small topiary plant.
-It's especially favored by those seeking a pleasing aroma.
-As you trim your topiary, use the cuttings in potpourri.Continue to 9 of 10 below.
+This herb is especially favored by those seeking a pleasing aroma.
+As you trim your topiary, use the cuttings in potpourri.Continue to 9 of 11 below.

 If you're ready to progress past basic landscaping, Teucrium fruticans (zones 8 to 10, full sun, 4 to 6 feet tall and wide) is a fun plant to play with.
 Not only is this evergreen (a tender relative of T. chamaedrys) one of the best plants for topiary, but it's also a great edging plant.

 Those with an artistic bent can take the edging-plant idea a step further and build a knot garden, which is an intricately designed garden with plants arranged to create an interlacing pattern, sometimes with fanciful topiary and carefully tended paths.

 10 of 11

 Rosmarinus officinalis (zones 8 to 10) is another herb that's a classic topiary plant.
 It's in the Lamiaceae family, making it a relative of such plants as Lamium maculatum.
 The species plant grows 2 to 6 feet tall and 2 to 4 feet wide in warm climates, such as its native Mediterranean.
 Give this culinary favorite full sun; take it indoors for the winter if you garden in the North.